wnfs-wg/spec/spec/shared-private-data.md

 # 4 Concurrent Share Creation

-If multiple shares are created concurrently on separate devices, then these can simply be merged according to the [private forest merge algorithm](/spec/private-wnfs.md#45-merge).
+If multiple shares are created concurrently on separate devices, then these are merged according to the [private forest merge algorithm](/spec/private-wnfs.md#45-merge).

 Multiple share payloads are allowed per share label.

-# 5 Share Creation Permission
+# 5 Externally Shared Data

-## 5.1 Share as Inbox
+The shared private data extension also allows dropping off secrets on a file system with the owner as recipient instead of as a sender.

+A sender with write access to the root owner's private forest would thus drop off share payloads in the private forest at the labels corresponding to all combinations of the sender's root DID and the file system owner's listed exchange keys.

+The file system owner can later receive share payloads by looking through their own file system with combinations of the known sender's root DID and of their own exchange keys.